 - The Universities Canada web site contains useful tips and tools for international students planning to study in Canada, as well as a searchable database for scholarship programs for all students pursuing post secondary education.

-- The Government of Canada International Scholarship Program web site lists Canadian scholarship programs for non-Canadians wishing to study and conduct research in Canada.
+- The Government of Canada International Scholarship Program website lists Canadian scholarship programs for non-Canadians wishing to study and conduct research in Canada.
+For details on Waterloo’s administrative process for graduate students, please visit our International Scholarships webpage.

 - MPOWER Financing is a non-Waterloo website containing external scholarship/funding opportunities for international students.